openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ### Error Detection

-Pipelines as Code detect if the PipelineRun has failed and show a snippet of the last few lines of the error.
+Pipelines-as-Code detect if the PipelineRun has failed and show a snippet of the last few lines of the error.

 On GitHub Aopps, It also try to detect and match the error messages in the container logs and expose them as annotations on Pull